ethereum/sharding/docs/doc.md

     return o
 ```

 To re-express in plain language, the idea is to scan backwards through `CollationAdded` logs (for the correct shard), and wait until you get to one where `isNewHead = True`.
 Return that log first, then return all more recent logs with a score equal to that log with `isNewHead = False`, in order of oldest to most recent.
-Then go to the previous log with `isNewHead = True` (this is guaranteed to have a score that is 1 lower than the previous NewHead), then go to all more recent blocks after it with that score, and so forth.
+Then go to the previous log with `isNewHead = True` (this is guaranteed to have a score that is 1 lower than the previous NewHead), then go to all more recent collations after it with that score, and so forth.

 The idea is that this algorithm is guaranteed to check potential head candidates in highest-to-lowest sorted order of score, with the second priority being oldest to most recent.